Are Eos Energy Enterprises Inc. (NASDAQ:EOSE) shares too expensive at this price? - The Dwinnex

-As of close of business last night, Eos Energy Enterprises Inc.’s stock clocked out at 2.34, down -5.65% from its previous closing price of $2.48.
-In other words, the price has decreased by $-0.1400 from its previous closing price.
-On the day, 4957719 shares were traded.
-EOSE reached its highest trading level at $2.5194 during the session, while it also had its lowest trading level at $2.3000.
+In the latest session, Eos Energy Enterprises Inc. (NASDAQ: EOSE) closed at 1.78 down -6.81% from its previous closing price of $1.91.
+In other words, the price has decreased by $-0.1300 from its previous closing price.
+On the day, 1633653 shares were traded.
+EOSE reached its highest trading level at $1.8399 during the session, while it also had its lowest trading level at $1.7300.

 Top 5 Cheap Stocks to Own Right Now